MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: The MAROON Dataset

 \section{The MAROON Dataset}

 The capture of the MAROON dataset allows for a comprehensive analysis with respect to the characteristics of the four previously described depth sensing techniques.

+To accomplish this, we collected a diverse set of common household and construction objects.
+We ensured having a broad variety of materials and geometries, with varying complexity, which we selected based on prior knowledge of the sensor operating principles (see~\autoref{sec:depth_sensing_categorization}).
+The selection aimed to identify challenging objects for reconstruction, highlighting the limitations of current depth imagers and providing a valuable data resource for improving these technologies, e.g. through integration of multimodal sensor data.

-This section outlines the capture setup and data acquisition pipeline, depicted in \autoref{fig:setup}, to aid future research on the publicly accessible data.
+In the further course of this section, we outline the capture setup and data acquisition pipeline, depicted in \autoref{fig:setup}, to aid future research on the publicly accessible data.
 Four single-view depth sensors are used in our experiments: Stereolabs ZED X~\cite{stereolabs_zed} (Passive Stereo), Intel Realsense D435i~\cite{intel_rs} (Active Stereo), Microsoft Azure Kinect~\cite{microsoft_kinect} (NIR ToF), and a submodule of Rohde \& Schwarz's QAR50~\cite{rs_qar} (RF ToF).
-Example data captured from these sensors is visualized in \autoref{fig:maroon}.